Because the statute database is maintained primarily for legislative drafting purposes,

 rules establishing policies that shall be included in the Medicaid managed care policy and procedures manual addressing payment resolutions in situations in which a provider renders services based upon information obtained after verifying a patient's eligibility and coverage plan through either the Department's current enrollment system or a system operated by the coverage plan identified by the patient presenting for services:

 (A) such medically necessary covered services

 developed in consultation with industry representatives of the Medicaid managed care health plans and representatives of provider associations representing the majority of providers within the identified provider industry; and

 (C) such rules shall be published for a review

 and comment period of no less than 30 days on the Department's website with final rules remaining available on the Department's website.

 The rules on payment resolutions shall include, but

 (A) the extension of the timely filing period;

 (B) retroactive prior authorizations; and

-The rules shall be applicable for both MCO coverage and fee-for-service coverage.
+The rules shall be applicable for both MCO coverage

 If the fee-for-service system is ultimately determined to have been responsible for coverage on the date of service, the Department shall provide for an extended period for claims submission outside the standard timely filing requirements.